dxu104/News_Aggregator/README.md

 1. Please depoly apache-tomcat-9.0.69 into your computer.
 More details had been instructed in the last section in the INFO5100.
 2. Import the project  named newsAggregator_JavaWeb in the GitHub root directory into your IDE.
 3. All external libraries and plugins were downloaded by pom.XML file automatically.
-4. Please **Right-click** newsEntityServlet class or newsListServlet class located in src >> main >> java >>web package and choose **RUN MAVEN**>>**tomcat7:run** to start this module.
+4. Please **Right-click**  `NewsAggregator` and choose **RUN MAVEN**>>**tomcat7:run** to start this module.
-5. Finally, open your browse, input following two URL: http://localhost:8080/newsAggregatorModule/newsList?channelID=3&pageSize=10&page=10 http://localhost:8080/newsAggregatorModule/newsEntity?ID=10
+5. After starting the module,pen your browse, input following two URLs: http://localhost:8080/newsAggregatorModule/newsList?  channelID=3&pageSize=10&page=10
+        http://localhost:8080/newsAggregatorModule/newsEntity?ID=10
-6. You could modify parameters such as channelID, pageSize, page in the first URL as well as ID(newsID) in the second URL;
+6. You were alloweed to modify parameters such as channelID, pageSize, page in the first URL as well as ID(newsID) in the second URL;
 7. If you saw JSON objects, Congratulations!